bringauto/packager/doc/Sysroot.md

 - At the start of `build-package` command the both debug and release sysroots are checked.
 If it isn't empty, the warning is printed.

-- During Package builds, the Package build files are copied to sysroot directory (`install_sysroot`).
-If any of the file is already in the sysroot, the error is printed that the Package tries to overwrite files in sysroot, which would corrupt consistency of sysroot directory.
-If Package doesn't try to ovewrite any files, the build proceeds and Package files are added to Package Repository.
+- During Package builds, the Package build files are copied to the sysroot directory (`install_sysroot`).
+If any of the file is already present in the sysroot, the error is printed that the Package tries to overwrite files in sysroot, which would corrupt consistency of sysroot directory.
+If Package doesn't try to overwrite any files, the build proceeds and Package files are added to the Package Repository.

 - Copied Package names are added to `built_packages.json` file in `install_sysroot` directory.
 When the `build-package` command with `--build-deps-on` option is used, it is expected that the Package